Take climate change courses online

 Whether you’re just looking for science-based information about climate change or seeking to educate yourself in order to help make a greater impact, the Understanding Climate Change program is a great place to start.
 Visit the curriculum page to learn more about the individual courses.

 Courses in this program are self-paced.
-Learn on your own schedule and customize your experience to match your individual goals.
+Study on your own schedule, and customize your learning experience to match your individual goals.
 Take all courses to earn your Mastery Badge, or take only the courses you're most interested in.
-Learn more about available courses and how digital badging works.